MILLION CAT CHALLENGE

 What does that mean for Boyle County Cats?

 In accordance with best practices, DBCHS won't subject healthy outdoor cats or kittens, feral cats, or unowned community cats to shelter intake.
 These cats are better off living where they are - even a day in a shelter is traumatizing for them and a positive outcome is not guaranteed.
-Instead, we are embracing "Trap/Neuter/Vaccinate/Return" (TNR or TNVR).
-TNR helps stabilize cat colonies and stop the spread of disease and reproduction.
+Instead, we are embracing "Trap/Neuter/Vaccinate/Return to Outdoor Home" (TNVR or TNR).
+TNVR helps stabilize cat colonies and stop the spread of disease and reproduction.
 TNR also dramatically reduces euthanasia.

 Here's what we CAN DO: